coleygroup/molpal/README.md

 - Python (>= 3.6)

 _if utilizing GPU accelerated model training/inference_

-NN and MPN models can make use of GPUs for significantly faster model training and inference.
-To utilize this, you must have the following:
 - CUDA (>= 8.0)
 - cuDNN

 _if performing docking online_

-the appropriate requirements as listed in the `pyscreener` [README](https://github.com/coleygroup/pyscreener)
+- the appropriate requirements as listed in the `pyscreener` [README](https://github.com/coleygroup/pyscreener)

 ## Installation
 The first step in installing MolPAL is to clone this repository: `git clone <this_repo>`